-Financial instruments are recorded at fair value when acquired or issued.
+Arm's length financial instruments are recorded at fair value at initial recognition.

 In subsequent periods, equities traded in an active market are recorded at fair value.
 In addition, all bonds and cash equivalents have been designated to be in the fair value category.
 Certain alternative investments (infrastructure, real estate and private equity) have been designated to be in the fair value category (Note 2).
 Any unrealized gains (losses) are reported in the restricted fund and operating fund, other than financial instruments related to the endowment fund which are recorded in the restricted fund.
-Financial assets, subsequently recorded at cost, are tested for impairment when changes in circumstances indicate the asset could be impaired.
-Transaction costs on the acquisition, sale or issue of financial instruments are expensed for those items remeasured at fair value at each statement of financial position date and charged to the financial instrument for those measured at amortized cost.
+All other financial instruments are reported at cost or amortized cost, sale or issue of financial instruments are expensed for those items measured at fair value and charged to the financial instrument for those measured at amortized cost.